gildas-lormeau/zip.js/docs/interfaces/ZipWriterAddDataOptions.md

 #### Remarks

-The data is never compressed, so the [ZipWriterConstructorOptions#level](ZipWriterConstructorOptions.md#level) option does not apply and is ignored.
-The [ZipWriterAddDataOptions#compressionMethod](ZipWriterConstructorOptions.md#compressionmethod) option selects no codec either, it declares how the data is already compressed and is written as-is in the entry headers.
-It must be set, otherwise an [ERR\_UNDEFINED\_COMPRESSION\_METHOD](../variables/ERR_UNDEFINED_COMPRESSION_METHOD.md) error is thrown.
+The data is never compressed, so the [ZipWriterConstructorOptions#level](ZipWriterConstructorOptions.md#level) option selects no codec, and neither does the [ZipWriterAddDataOptions#compressionMethod](ZipWriterConstructorOptions.md#compressionmethod) option: both describe how the data is already compressed and are written as-is in the entry headers, the method in its own field and the level in the level bits of the general purpose bit flag.
+The method must be set, otherwise an [ERR\_UNDEFINED\_COMPRESSION\_METHOD](../variables/ERR_UNDEFINED_COMPRESSION_METHOD.md) error is thrown; the level is optional and leaves those bits unset.

+The level is read from the options of the entry only.
+A level set on the options of the writer applies to the entries the writer compresses itself and is not inherited here, since it would describe data the writer never produced.
+A stored entry carries no level bits either way, they describe a deflate stream.

 The entries with no content, e.g. the directories, ignore this option entirely.
 Setting the [ZipWriterConstructorOptions#password](ZipWriterConstructorOptions.md#password) or the
 [ZipWriterConstructorOptions#rawPassword](ZipWriterConstructorOptions.md#rawpassword) option throws an [ERR\_UNSUPPORTED\_ENCRYPTION\_PASS\_THROUGH](../variables/ERR_UNSUPPORTED_ENCRYPTION_PASS_THROUGH.md) error, unless the [ZipWriterConstructorOptions#encrypted](ZipWriterConstructorOptions.md#encrypted) option is set to `true` to declare that the data is already